TomLanphier/Stellar_Classification/README.md

 ![image](https://user-images.githubusercontent.com/92773195/158912382-b45f74b1-a3eb-4b85-963b-58948692bd66.png)

 A SQL database was also created with multiple tables to store our stellar classification data and linked to our Jupyter Notebook file.
+Jupyter Notebook was also used to show the locations the stellar objects in a 3D plot.

 ## Dashboard
 For our dashboard, we used Tableau to create our visualizations.
 To start, we wanted to display the counts of galaxies, stars, and quasars contained in the dataset using a barchart.
 There are roughly 60k galaxies, 20k stars, and 20k quasars in the Sloan Digital Sky Survey dataset.